diegojromerolopez/diegojromerolopez.github.io/content/en/post/2021-06-06-immutability.md

 the different execution-flows.
 Most parallel libraries are based on message-passing (as their processes can be in different memory spaces).
 But, how about the concurrency systems?
 They usually share the same memory banks, should be have to share the variables between threads?
-It is not recommended as coordinating the editions of the variables can be extremely difficult, so most solutions push for communitating threads by messages or sharing immutable data
+It is not recommended as coordinating the editions of the variables can be extremely difficult, so most solutions push for communicating threads by messages or sharing immutable data
 (our approach here).

 # Introducing Gelidum